Tornadoes of 2022: August

-August 15

-A family of three highly-photogenic tornadoes touched down near the town of Ruso, North Dakota on August 15.
-The first tornado remained over open land, causing no damage.
-The second tornado destroyed an animal shelter, snapped trees, and was rated EF1.
-The third and strongest tornado was rated EF2, and destroyed some wooden granaries, tossed multiple large hay bales, and flipped metal storage tanks and a large seed cart.

 August 17 (Paraguay)

 A damaging stovepipe tornado was caught on video from multiple angles as it caused severe damage in the San Joaquín, Paraguay area on August 17.
 Homes were damaged by the tornado, and a few were largely destroyed, sustaining total roof loss and collapse of their exterior walls.
 Crop damage occurred, trees were downed, and outbuildings were destroyed as well.
 Numerous farm animals, including cows, pigs, and chickens were killed by the tornado.
 At least 5 people were injured.

-August 27

-A tornado family of five weak EF0 tornadoes occurred in the Minneapolis—Saint Paul metropolitan area.
-The tornadoes were relatively brief, with the first four lasting two to three minutes, and the final tornado remaining on the ground for five minutes.
-They impacted Crystal Lake, Apple Valley, Eagan, West St. Paul, and St. Paul, where they snapped tree limbs and downed trees, some of which landed on vehicles.
-Minor property damage occurred as well.
-Even though the tornado family consisted of only weak and short-lived tornadoes, they occurred in a densely-populated area, and damage from the tornadoes was reported at $2.85 million (2022 USD) by the National Centers for Environmental Information.

 September

-There were 25 confirmed tornadoes in the United States in the month of September.

 September 6 (British Isles)

 On the morning of September 5, TORRO issued a rare tornado watch for portions of Ireland and the United Kingdom.
 On September 6, at least two tornadoes touched down across the United Kingdom and one tornado touched down in Ireland.
 An F1/T3 tornado between Yaverland and Bembridge blew off the roof of an outbuilding, causing high-F1 level damage.
 This tornado was filmed and viewed by numerous people, but the European Severe Storms Laboratory (ESSL) noted this event may have been two tornadoes.
 An unrated tornado was observed at Bonnyrigg, just outside Edinburgh, and caused minor tree damage.
 This tornado was also caught on video from multiple angles.
 An F1 tornado also touched down at Killag, Ireland, causing damage to a roof and a chimney.
 Large tree branches were broken, trees uprooted or snapped, some roof sheets of a house were blown off.
 Sheet metal roofing was also torn off a barn, and the roof of the barn was partly lifted off its structure.
 Wooden pallets were blown away, some of which were thrown 150 meters, with one later being found on top of a roof.